thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 ### Exercise

-Type out the above code example *by hand* and then run it.
+Type out the above code example by hand and then run it.
 Resist the urge to copy-and-paste!

-Once everything is working, write down what you've learned in your own words.
+Then, turn to a neighbor and, in your own words, explain why props and state are important.
+After about a few minutes, your instructor will cold call on the class and ask what was discussed.

 ## How do you separate components by concern?